ajtock/NGS_intro_Cambridge_SysBio/README.md

   -h/--help          print this usage message
 ```

-### Exercise 6

-First make a directory to contain the output file of read alignments that Bowtie 2 will generate.
+Make a directory to contain the output file of read alignments that Bowtie 2 will generate.

 ```
 mkdir results/bowtie2
 ```

+### Exercise 6

 Based on the usage example shown in the output printed above and the [Bowtie 2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), write and run a `bowtie2` command that:
 1. uses the least sensitive (fastest) preset option for end-to-end read alignment